Marie has been an online freelance writer for over eight years. She has a particular interest in culture, history, and food.

 - 1/2 teaspoon salt

-- Enough buttermilk to make the dough into a thick, knead-able constistency.
+- Enough buttermilk to make the dough into a thick, kneadable consistency

 Let the farls cool slightly on a wire wrack.
 For best results serve warm with butter and jam.

-A WORD OF CAUTION: Soda farls are the easiest bread in the world—once you've seen an expert make them a couple of times!
+Soda farls are the easiest bread in the world—once you've seen an expert makes them a couple of times!
 If you are trying this recipe for the first time, allow that it might take a little practice before you get it completely right.

-Out of her seventy or so direct descendants, children, grandchildren and great grandchildren, no one has succeeded in making soda bread that tasted like my grandmother's soda bread—despite the fact that she followed a simple recipe.
-I've asked around my relatives and I think I have figured out a few secrets which helped make my Granmother's Irish soda farls the best:
+Out of her seventy or so direct descendants, children, grandchildren and great-grandchildren, no one has succeeded in making soda bread that tasted like my Grandmother's soda bread—despite the fact that she followed a simple recipe.
+I've asked around my relatives and I think I have figured out a few secrets which helped make my Grandmother's Irish soda farls the best:

-3. The secret ingredient was love ... my grandmother had a big heart, with room enough for her big family and I think when she was making her bread a little bit of that love must have dropped into the mix—its the only reason I can think of why her soda farls tasted so exceptionally good!
+- The secret ingredient was love ... my Grandmother had a big heart, with room enough for her big family and I think when she was making her bread a little bit of that love must have dropped into the mix—its the only reason I can think of why her soda farls tasted so exceptionally good!

 That said, the Irish have made soda bread their own and it continues to be very popular on the island today.
 The first references to Irish soda bread date from the mid-1800s when it was adopted by Irish mothers looking for a cheap and easy way to feed their (often large) families.
 The griddled soda farl would have traditionally been cooked over an open fire.

 Today soda farls are an essential ingredient in an Ulster Fry (the cooked breakfast to beat all cooked breakfasts!).
-Some gourmet chefs are even experimenting with ways to reinvent the soda farl—serving mini-farls toasted with a variety of toppings such as smoked salmon, cream cheese and rocket, or goats cheese and mango salsa.
+Some gourmet chefs are even experimenting with ways to reinvent the soda farl—serving mini-farls toasted with a variety of toppings such as smoked salmon, cream cheese and rocket, or goat cheese and mango salsa.

 So feel free to use this recipe for my Grandmother's Soda farls and have fun with it—reinvent the soda farl in whatever way you choose!
-I used soda farls in a new way when I was creating some recipes for my hub: Fun Ideas for St Patrick's Day Breakfast.
+I used soda farls in a new way when I was creating some recipes for my article: Fun Ideas for St Patrick's Day Breakfast.